DS-RF/Yambo_examples/README.md

 %
 #RmAllSymm                         # Remove all symmetries
-RmTimeRev                          # Remove Time Reversal
+RmTimeRev                          # Remove Time Reversal RmSpaceInv                    # Remove Spatial Inversion
 ```
 After that run ypp:

 > ypp

-and go to *FixSymm* directory
+go to *FixSymm* directory

 > cd FixSymm

-and run setup again:
+run setup again:

 >  yambo_nl -F ../setup_nl.in

-Now everything is ready for calculation of non-linear parameters.
+Now everything is ready for calculation of linear response.
 For that we generate input file:

-> yambo_nl -u -F yambo_nl.in -V par
+> yambo_nl -u -F input_lr.in -V par

 and change the band range for non-linear calculation:

 ```
 % NLBands
-  25 | 28 |                   # [NL] Bands
+  3 | 6 |                   # [NL] Bands
 %
 ```
-where 25 and 26 are two valence bands and 27, 28 are two bands from conduction band.
+where 3 and 4 are two valence bands and 5, 6 are two bands from conduction band.

-Run real time non-linear calculation:
+Run real time linear response calculation:

-> yambo_nl -F yambo_nl.in
+> yambo_nl -F input_lr.in